 Hello all!
-Today we’re going to talk about reading journals.
+Today we’re going to continue the University 411 which I started here and talk about reading journals.
 It’s a great tool for your seminar or lecture prep, but also useful for any reader (i.e outside of school).
 I can’t express how much I regret not keeping one until much later in life as I’ve been an avid reader since I figured out my ABCs.
 Have you ever thought back on a book that you really enjoyed, but can’t remember anything about it?
 You want to read it again, but only vaguely recall the scene or premise and can’t remember the title, author, or even character names to help you with a google search.
 Now imagine you had a reading journal where you wrote down this basic info!

 For myself, I only started a reading journal last year after I became a mum.
 I wanted to read the newly released book 4 of Brandon Sanderson’s Stormlight Archive.
 Usually, I’d re-read the entire series in preparation for a new book release.
 But throw in work, parenting, and the fact that I’m a fantasy researcher (i.e should be reading new books instead of re-reading my favourite mammoth series), I simply don’t have time to re-read 1000 page works every time a new book is released.
 So I am repeatedly kicking myself that I hadn’t kept a reading journal until now, especially as one of our university assignments in year 3 was to keep a reading journal; but the professor never explained the purpose of a journal, and so I saw it purely as a necessarily evil to get good grades and never considered it as a useful tool in itself.
 There are a number of reasons why a reading journal can be useful, in any field or discipline (in school), or if you’re a casual or avid reader (outside of school).
 I’ll try to cover the main advantages, but if you use your reading journal differently, please drop me a line in the comments!